pmukhin/doobie-quill-example-app/README.md

 # Workshop on `doobie` and `cats-effect`
-A sample project to show examples of using `doobie`.
+A sample project to show examples of using `doobie` along with `quill`.

 ## Components
 Every component demonstrates a particular idea or a usecase: